wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

    .. include:: /_templates/installations/indexer/common/enable_indexer.rst

 #.
-For multi-node deployments, repeat steps 4-10 until all the nodes are upgraded.
+For multi-node deployments, repeat steps 4–10 until the upgrade is performed on all the nodes.

 #.
-After all the nodes are updated, restart Filebeat.
+Once all the nodes have been been upgraded, restart Filebeat.

    .. tabs::